elastic/ecs/rfcs/0000-new-cloud-fields.md

 * `cloud.instance.image.name`: Name of the image used to create teh virtual instance/machine
 * `cloud.vpc.name`: Name of the virtual network
 * `cloud.vpc.id`: ID of the virtual network
+* `cloud.subnet.name`: Name of the Subnet within the VPC/Virtual network
+* `cloud.subnet.id`: ID of the Subnet within the VPC/Virtual network
 * `cloud.instance.lifecycle`: Type of instance *normal* vs *spot*, see https://github.com/elastic/ecs/issues/323 for more discussion
 * `cloud.object_store.name`: Name of S3/Compatible storage
 * `cloud.object_store.id`: Name of S3/Compatible storage